Chart Color Schemes

 Crows Nest - Waverton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Crows Nest-Waverton is notably high, with 66.2% of residents aged 15 and above holding university qualifications, compared to the national average of 30.4% and the NSW average of 32.2%.
+Educational attainment in Crows Nest-Waverton is notably higher than national and state averages.
+In this area, 66.2% of residents aged 15 years and over possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
 Bachelor degrees are the most common at 41.3%, followed by postgraduate qualifications (20.0%) and graduate diplomas (4.9%).
-Vocational pathways account for 17.6%, with advanced diplomas at 9.7% and certificates at 7.9%.
-A significant 23.1% of the population is actively pursuing formal education, including 7.2% in tertiary education, 6.2% in primary education, and 3.9% in secondary education.
+Vocational pathways account for 17.6% of qualifications among those aged 15 years and over, with advanced diplomas at 9.7% and certificates at 7.9%.

 Frequently Asked Questions - Education